 Female dogs and cats have a mid-line incision in their abdomen.
 Male dogs have an incision just above the scrotum and male cats have two incisions, one in each side of the scrotum.
 Check the incision site at least twice daily for excessive redness, swelling, oozing, or drainage.

 What you see the day of your pet’s surgery is what we consider normal.
 There should be no drainage.
 Redness and swelling should be minimal.
 Male cats may appear as if they still have testicles.
 This is normal, the swelling should subside gradually through the recovery period.

 Surgical glue is put on top of the incision(s) and tatoo as a waterproofing agent.
 As the surgical glue dries, the incision and tatoo can have a white, crusty appearance similar to when super glue dries on your finger.
 This is part of the healing process and is nothing to worry about.

 DO NOT ALLOW YOUR PET TO LICK OR CHEW AT THE INCISION.
 If this occurs, we recommend you purchase an Elizabethan collar (“E-collar”) or bitter agent such as Yuck No Bite or Bitter Apple spray to deter licking and chewing.
 E-collars are attached to your pet’s collar and are worn around their head.
 E-collars physically prevent your pet from reaching the surgical site to lick and chew.
 These products can be purchased at our clinic or any major pet store.

-Your pet received pain medication prior to the surgical procedure and post operative pain medication after the surgery was completed.
+Your pet will receive two different pain management medications.
+The first pain management medication will be administered to your pet prior to the surgical procedure.
+The second pain management medication will be administered and post operative pain medication after the surgery was completed.
 The name and dosage of the post-operative pain medication is denoted on the pink “Post-Operative Instructions” form you received when your pet was discharged.
 Never medicate your pet after surgery without first consulting with a veterinarian.